One dead, two injured in Fort Worth crash

 It happened around 2:30 a.m.
 Sunday.

-Investigators say the vehicle was driving northbound when it veered off the roadway into the tree.
+Investigators say the vehicle was driving northbound when it veered off the roadway into the house.

 Police say speed may have played a role in the crash.